 You’re entitled to one free credit report from each of the three credit bureaus every 12 months.
 We recommend that you write a letter to request your reports.
 Just as you would monitor your monthly statements, look over your credit report carefully and dispute any findings that are incorrect with the credit bureaus.

 Identity thieves can be tricky, so learn how to recognize scams.
 Scammers often use tax season to target victims.
 If your information has been compromised, identity thieves could file taxes under your name and claim your refund.

 Also, be aware of phishing attempts.
 Thieves can take advantage of security breaches by pretending to be members of the compromised organization.
 Be cautious who you give your information to following a data breach, even if the person claims to be trustworthy or knows your personal information.
 Request that they provide you with written documentation showing who they are, the company they work for, and details that support their request.

 As a preventative measure, you can set up text and/or email notifications so that you’re aware when purchases are made on your account.
 Use these alerts to ensure that you’ve authorized all charges.
 If a suspicious charge arises, contact your bank or credit card company in writing to report the disputed charge.

 Make sure to change your login information on the breached account and any sites using the same information.
 Using different passwords for your accounts may help prevent other accounts from being hacked.

-Flitter Milz is a consumer protection law firm that represents victims of identity theft that suffer from credit reporting errors and contact from abusive debt collectors.
+Flitter Milz is a nationally recognized consumer protection law firm that represents victims of identity theft suffering from credit reporting errors and contact from abusive debt collectors.
 Contact us for a free legal evaluation to determine whether the credit bureaus or debt collectors have violated your consumer rights.